lyrana/iotsummithol/step-002-hub-and-data-sim/README.md

 1. Click on the newly created Send policy and

-1. Copy [this link](https://tsiclientsample.azurewebsites.net/windFarmGen.html) and open in a separate browser window, now toggle back to the Azure portal and click on the Send policy.
-Copy the Connection string–primary key to your clipboard.
-Paste the connection string into the input field.
+1. Copy [this link](https://tsiclientsample.azurewebsites.net/windFarmGen.html) to the TSI Sample Wind Farm Pusher client app and open the link in a separate browser window.
+Toggle back to the Azure portal, and click on your newly created Send policy.
+Copy the "Connection string–primary key" to your clipboard.
+Paste the connection string into the input field in the TSI Sample Wind Farm Pusher.
 NOTE: When using the Chromium browser with many tabs open there is a slight risk that the ajax calls will be throttled by the browser itself if it has insufficient recources.
 If you experience a failure message try using a different browser such as Edge to push data.

 ![Client App](../assets/11_Wind_Farm_Client.png)